sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/pwm.rst

 PWM Register Overview
 ~~~~~~~~~~~~~~~~~~~~~

 An overview of the PWM registers is shown in table :ref:`table_pwm_register_overview`.
+Here take PWM0 controller as an example, the other 3 controllers are similar.

 .. include:: ../../contents-share/peripherals/pwm_registers_overview.table.rst

 PWM Register Description
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Here take PWM0 controller as an example, the other 3 controllers are similar.

 .. include:: ../../contents-share/peripherals/pwn_registers_description.table.rst